chrisvest/stormpot/CONTRIBUTING.md

    it will be necessary.
  * Follow the style conventions of the existing code.
 Indentation is two spaces.
    Line breaks are Unix style.
 Character encoding is UTF-8.
+ * Stormpot uses Semantic Versioning, so be careful not to break backwards compatibility.

 If you need inspiration on what to work on, then check out the issues that are labelled with [help-wanted][1] or [easy][2], or maybe try to learn more about